ajstarks/devart-template/project_summary.md

 with code+picture interactively.

 OpenVG is a higher-level interface to the standard API, inspired by Processing and SVGo, it was designed to leverage the GPU and get programmers to "get to the picture" quickly.

-Deck was made to explore the requirements of what makes a compelling presentation, using a standard, lasting and portable markup language, not tied to a vendor.
+Deck was made to explore what makes a compelling presentation, using a standard, lasting and portable markup language, not tied to a vendor.
 Deck the minimal markup elements, and a strict percentage-based layout system.
+Deck also explores the possibilities of machine-generated presentations, rendering slides from data.

 ## Link to Prototype